thomfre/thomfre.dev/_posts/2020-03-06-my-oscp-experience.md

 The first target took me a bit longer than I had hoped, but the first points were mine after about an hour and a half.
 I got stuck a couple times, but I had a plan for this as well, and jumped to other targets after being stuck for what I considered to be long enough.
 This trick was what I needed to get the "passing score", which I got around 7 hours in.
 But my goal was to get 100%, so I still had more work to do.

 I made it almost to the end, and got stuck on the last privesc for several hours.
 I was almost certain I had the correct idea, but I couldn't get it to work.
 That's when I realized I had to Try Harder, and don't give up.
 And that was the motivation I needed to finish the last target at 01:42 - 15 hours and 42 minutes after I started.
+Didn't see the need for Metasploit or Meterpreter, so I ended up not using any of them.

 I decided to go back and try to re-run all the commands I had written down in my notes, to make sure I had all of them written down correctly.
 I did the first couple machines, then decided to get some sleep.
 I woke up way earlier than I usually do, checked the last targets, and ended the exam at 07:15 - 21 hours and 15 minutes after I started.